Personages of Fame & Infamy

 Neutral Human Warrior

-This king is one of the few human hereditary rulers who has absolute power in the nation he rules.
-The late forties Waldemar loves horseriding and drinking as much as the next Cavar (horse-warrior) but he is also a shrewd politician who understands the importance of strong relations both within his nation and with neighbours.
+This king is one of the few Human hereditary rulers who has effective power in the nation he rules.
+The late forties Waldemar loves horse-riding and drinking as much as the next Cavar (horse-warrior) but he is also a shrewd politician who understands the importance of firm relations both within his nation and with neighbours.
 He has worked to preserve a bond with Bordenia that will give Rovnara an ally if ever it faces an incursion from the nomadic Kantharian across the Sundering Steppes.
-Waldemar has had five children with his Magøsha (sorceress) spouse.
-They say that Waldemar rides the greatest of all Rovnaran war-horses.
+Waldemar's Queen is Tamara, a Magøsha (sorceress) with whom he shares power.
+They have five children.
+Rovnarans say that Waldemar rides the greatest of all war-horses.

 ...Between Eleventh and Twelth Level...